Chaoses-Ib/DirectoryOpus/Manual/scripting/example_scripts/example_rename_script.md

     ' Set the script type to VBScript to use this script Option Explicit

-    ' main Rename entry point.
-The method is passed a **GetNewNameData**object for each file Function OnGetNewName ( ByRef GetNewNameData )
+    ' Main Rename entry point.
+    ' The method is passed a GetNewNameData object for each file.
+    Function OnGetNewName ( ByRef GetNewNameData )
         Dim item, meta

-    ' Get the provided **Item**object from the **GetNewNameData**object's **item** property Set item = GetNewNameData.item
+        ' Get the provided Item object from the GetNewNameData object's item property.
+        Set item = GetNewNameData.item

         ' Request its metadata.
-This will return a **Metadata**object.
+This will return a Metadataobject.
         Set meta = item.metadata

-    ' If the primary type of the meta data is "image" then we know it's an image file If meta = "image" Then
+        ' If the primary type of the meta data is "image" then we know it's an image file.
+        If meta = "image" Then
             ' Build and return the new name
             ' This is made up of
-    ' - the "name stem" (the original filename minus the file extension) ' - the image width and height, obtained from the **ImageMeta**object (which comes from the **Metadata.image** property) ' - the original filename extension
+            ' - the "name stem" (the original filename minus the file extension) ' - the image width and height, obtained from the ImageMeta object (which comes from the Metadata.image property) ' - the original filename extension.
             OnGetNewName = item.name_stem & " (" & meta.image.picwidth & "x" & meta.image.picheight & ")" & item.ext
         Else
-    ' The item wasn't an image, so return True to skip it OnGetNewName = True
+            ' The item wasn't an image, so return True to skip it.
+            OnGetNewName = True
         End If
     End Function